garrettconklin/mtbakerwindow/README.md

 2. Click and drag to create light strands
 3. Draw closed loops to create mesh light areas
 4. Use the properties panel to adjust light colors and density
+5. Click on points or meshes to select them
-5. Press DELETE to remove selected points
+6. Press DELETE to remove selected points or meshes
-6. Press ESC to deselect points
+7. Press ESC to deselect points or meshes